 More information on Geo Routing:

 The Post Code widget is used in complex callflows, and it is recommended you book a consultation with Jet Support if you wish to set this up.
-Postcode routing allows the user to play an audio prompt asking the caller to enter their postcode to be directed to the closest extension.
+Postcode routing allows the user to play an audio prompt asking the caller to enter their postcode to be directed to the closest phone user.
 Postcode ranges can be set up within the widget to direct calls to nominated answering points if the caller inputs a postcode within that range.